BodenmillerGroup/imcdatasets/README.md

 ## Installation

-The [release version](https://www.bioconductor.org/packages/release/bioc/html/imcdatasets.html) of `imcdatasets` can be installed by following standard `Bioconductor` package installation procedures:
+The [release version](https://www.bioconductor.org/packages/release/data/experiment/html/imcdatasets.html) of `imcdatasets` can be installed by following standard `Bioconductor` package installation procedures:
 ```{r}
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("imcdatasets")
 ```

-The [development version](https://github.com/BodenmillerGroup/imcdatasets) of `imcdatasets` can be installed from Github using `devtools` in R:
+The development version can be installed from GitHub using `devtools`:
 ```{r}
 if (!requireNamespace("devtools", quietly = TRUE))
     install.packages("devtools")